 Start the day with fresh cup of coffee at Old City Coffee, roasting coffee beans on-site.
 Menagerie Coffee is another local roaster with a café along 3rd Street and a location inside The Bourse Food Hall.
 The historic building, which is just steps from Independence Hall, was once home to the nation’s first commodities exchange and now houses a dozen food and drink vendors serving a variety of cuisines including Korean- and Mexican-inspired tacos, pasta, dumplings, and cheesesteaks.
 The climate-controlled Bourse also has a spacious seating area, perfect for those looking to relax and recharge after walking around Independence National Historical Park or for groups looking to dine together.

-One of Philadelphia’s most celebrated restaurants and essential dining experiences, Zahav – James Beard Award-winner for Outstanding Restaurant in 2019 – is found just off of Dock Street in Society Hill.
+One of Philadelphia’s most celebrated restaurants and essential dining experiences, Zahav – previous James Beard Award-winner for Outstanding Restaurant – is found just off of Dock Street in Society Hill.
 Chef Michael Solomonov – a James Beard Award-winner himself – presents an Israeli menu of small plates, grilled vegetables and meat, and freshly whipped humus served with warm, housemade pitas.
 Reservations for Zahav fill up quickly, so it is best to make plans several months in advance.

 Elevated new American cuisine awaits at Fork Restaurant, which has been a staple on Market Street for over two decades.
 Helmed by Restaurateur Ellen Yin and Executive Chef Eli Kulp, Fork’s brunch and dinner menus feature fresh seasonal ingredients sourced from the surrounding region.
 On 2nd Street, Top Chef Nicholas Elmi’s Royal Boucherie features a French-inspired menu including charcuterie, fresh seafood, burgers and signature cocktails, all enjoyed within an American brasserie setting that includes a lush outdoor patio on the second floor.
 At 2nd and Chestnut, Chef Christopher Kearse presents a menu of modern French cuisine in a stylish dining room at Forsythia.
 For more seafood, seek out Jose Garces’ The Olde Bar, an oyster bar which continues the celebrated seafood legacy of the landmark building it is set within – the former home of Old Original Bookbinders seafood restaurant and steakhouse.